Alfresco/alfresco-process-infrastructure-deployment/README.md

 ### install.sh

-Just install/upgrade the APS2 infrastructure.
+Just install/upgrade the AAE infrastructure.

 To verify the k8s yaml output: